American Public Television: Eastern Educational Network

-APT began in 1961 when it was incorporated as the Eastern Educational Network (EEN).
+APT was founded in 1961 when it was incorporated as the Eastern Educational Network (EEN).
 At first, EEN was a regional cooperative that began to exchange programs between a few of its member stations.
-EEN was one of the first distributors of shows such as The French Chef (with Julia Child) in 1963, Mister Rogers' Neighborhood, and Washington Week in Review on a national basis.
+EEN was one of the first distributors of shows such as The French Chef (with Julia Child) in 1962, Mister Rogers' Neighborhood, and Washington Week in Review on a national basis.

 Another first from EEN was the distribution of Newsfront, America's first live and non-commercial daily news program, starting in 1970.
 EEN introduced Wall Street Week in November 1970 before PBS began distributing it nationwide in January 1972.
 EEN also began importing UK's BBC and Canadian CBC productions to America in 1974, with Monty Python's Flying Circus as one of them.
 In 1978, the EEN started the Free Library.

 In 1980, Eastern Educational Network started the Syndication Service and was renamed Interregional Program Service (IPS).
 IPS started the Premium Service in 1989.
+The first program out of this arm was the series U.S. Chronicle, a collaboration of public television stations in cooperation with The Maryland Center for Public Broadcasting, hosted by Jim Lehrer.
+The company gained national attention when EEN's IPS subsidiary begin distributing The Nightly Business Report when it went nationwide in 1981.
 The organization became American Program Service (APS) in 1992.

 American Public Television

-American Program Service was renamed American Public Television (APT) in January 1, 2000.
+American Program Service was renamed American Public Television (APT) in April 1999.
 Also, with many fax requests from international outlets, an international division called APT Worldwide was started.

 With the digital roll-out, APT became the distributor of a couple of multicast networks.
 In January 2006, APT started distributing Create.
 They later began distributing World on July 1, 2009.